Perenz/TapoiMaps/Description.md

 #### Cons

 The longer a profile is the higher will be the similarity since the probability of same topics discussion increases.
+In addition, the minimum between the two profiles doesn't guarantee a good precision.
-It doesn't give any value to different topics discussed by different profiles
+It doesn't give any value to different topics discussed by different profiles.